Skip to main content

 Students gather and socialize outside on the UNO campus during a sunny day, with the Henningson Memorial Campanile visible in the background.
 The UNO split 'O' logo is prominently displayed in the upper left corner of the image.

-Your first year at UNO just got smarter.
+Your first year at the University of Nebraska at Omaha (UNO) just got smarter.

 A new approach to First-Year Experience (FYE) seminars is taking root across all six UNO colleges, making the transition to college more meaningful and supportive for first-time students.